hongchul-nam/hongchul-nam.github.io/_news/announcement_sispad2024.md

 related_posts: false
 ---

-Neural Walk-on-Spheres is accepted to ICML 2024!
+FuncAnoDe is accepted to SISPAD 2024!